bob-collective/bob/docs/docs/learn/builder-guides/bridged-btc-gas-fee/account-abstraction/index.md

 ## Opportunities

-There are a interesting use cases that account abstraction enables being pushed by several team.
+There are interesting use cases that account abstraction enables being pushed by several team.
 Some places to look for inspiration:

-- [Privy](https://docs.privy.io/): Privy allows users to chose from traditional crypto wallets and social logins to create accounts.
+- [Privy](https://docs.privy.io/): Privy allows users to choose from traditional crypto wallets and social logins to create accounts.
 - [Safe](https://docs.safe.global/getting-started/readme): Safe allows complex multi-sig setups, simple authentication, and onramping.
 - [Pimlico](https://pimlico.notion.site/Product-Directory-5d92fe60243b4c5aac6650de390e7cb3): Pimlico tracks several products around account abstraction and it is worthwhile checking out the rapid and new developments in this space.